-In 1949 the Charleston County Agricultural and Industrial Fair opened on Monday, October 31, and ran through Saturday.
-Fair Building opened on Monday, October 31, and ran through Saturday, November 5, at the Stoney field fairgrounds.
-A patriotic flag raising ceremony again opened the fair activities.
-Mr. Frampton announced that each day was to be a special day and that the school children would be admitted free of charge again on Tuesday and on Saturday.
-The delivery of the free admission tickets to the city and county schools was completed on October 20.
-The James E. Strates Shows again provided the midway, and they added a special Kiddieland that offered rides and shows for children that included riding ponies, miniature trains, a water boat ride, an airplane ride, a ferris wheel and a small roller coaster.
-The show advertised twenty seven rides, twenty two shows and more than one hundred wild animals that were all brought in on a special forty-five car railroad train that arrived early on October 30.
-The fair association distributed thousands of tabloid newspapers in the area advertising the six day event.
-The newspaper featured pictures made the previous year at the fair and listed all of the upcoming entertainment.
-Older patrons at the fair could relax on one of the four large ferris wheels that were set up on the midway.
-A special attraction at the fair was the showing of Adolf Hitler's school-Poultry-Livestock \$28,000 Mercedes automobile, which he used prior to and during \$28,000 Mercedes automobile, which he used prior to and during World War II.
-A contest to name the king and queen was held during the fair.
-The contest was sponsored by radio station WHAN during the fair.
-The contest was sponsored by radio station WHAN and the winner was selected from those submitting letters on "Why STRATES I would like to take my mother to the fair."
+In 1949 the Charleston County Agricultural and Industrial Fair opened on Monday, October 31, and ran Fair Building Being Readied For Opening Tuesday and on Saturday.
+The delivery of the free admission tickets to the city and county schools was station WHAN and the winner was selected from those submitting letters on "Why I would like to take my mother to the fair."
 The winner of the contest was announced on Friday afternoon.
 The first aid station was again in place and manned by members of the local chapter of the American Red Cross, and the Charleston County Band made up of musicians from the county public schools played concerts on Tuesday and Wednesday.
 Also on Wednesday, the annual calf and pig scrambles were held in the stadium, and the children from the local orphanages were admitted to the fairgrounds free of charge.
 After the pig scramble was over the fat steers from last years fair were auctioned off inside the stadium.
 The auction was open for anyone to bid and usually the winners were local restaurants and hotels.
 Included within the swine exhibitors were L. F. Brant and William Stevens from Hillerent farm of North Charleston who brought purebred Berkshires and R. C. Hearne, also of North Charleston, exhibiting purebred Hampshires.
 The poultry and pigeon show occupied an entire building and had a wide variety of birds that included geese, pigeons, chickens, ducks, guineas, bantams and assorted game fowl.
 The main fair exhibit building included a group of industrial and commercial exhibits, automobiles, household furnishings, farm machinery and many other products.
 Community and individual farm exhibits were judged on Tuesday and they included Ladson, Edisto Island and John' Island.
 Individual farm exhibits were Brick House and Creekside from John's Island and Snee Farm from Mount Pleasant.